cmoinard/cmoinard.github.io/_posts/2022-12-11-fsharp-music-theory-03-chords.md

 OK, we know octaves, power chords, Major chords and minor chords, but can we play any chord we want on top of our song?

-We can, but it can sound dissonant.
+We can, but it will sound strange.
 If your melody is made with C, E and G and you play a C minor (made with C-D#-G) chord on it, you will play at the same time the E from your melody and the D# from your Cm chord.
-D# and E are just a semitone away frow each other, if you play them at the same time, it will sound really [dissonant](/assets/audio/fsharp-music-theory/C-with-minor-second.mp3).
-But it can be also [awesome](https://youtu.be/YeTNkPXRrVY?list=PL_9gWeiShHFHzpU20PyVHiawAuPCJH9qH&t=353) to create a lot of tension.
+D# and E are just a semitone away frow each other, if you play them at the same time, it will sound really dissonant.

+{% include embed-audio.html src="/assets/audio/fsharp-music-theory/C-with-minor-second.mp3" %}

+It is not forbidden, it can be also [awesome](https://youtu.be/YeTNkPXRrVY?list=PL_9gWeiShHFHzpU20PyVHiawAuPCJH9qH&t=353) to create a lot of tension.

 A better option to avoid dissonance is to use only the notes of your scale.
 1. Choose one note of the scale as the chord root